Best Practices for Managing the Use of Personal Email Accounts, Text Messaging and Other Instant Messaging Tools

 Monitor and Review

-• Include spot-checks, surveys of staff practices, or other reviews in the plans to ensure that records are being appropriately saved
+- Include spot-checks, surveys of staff practices or implement other review mechanisms in the public body’s plans to ensure that records are being appropriately saved

 Conclusion

-Records relating to the public body’s business that are created, sent or received through any communication tool, including text messaging, other instant messaging tools or personal email accounts, are subject to the privacy and access provisions of FOIP and LA FOIP.
+Records relating to the public body’s business that are created, sent or received through any communication tool, including text messaging, other instant messaging tools or personal email accounts, are subject to the privacy and access provisions of FOIP or LA FOIP depending on which act applies.
 The use of these tools creates significant challenges for compliance with the acts and records management requirements.
-The IPC recommends that all public bodies take appropriate steps to ensure the safeguarding of records sent through text messaging and other instant messaging tools and to ensure compliance with FOIP or LA FOIP.
+The IPC recommends that all public bodies take appropriate steps to ensure the retention and safeguarding of records sent through text messaging and other instant messaging tools to ensure compliance with FOIP or LA FOIP.
 If a public body chooses to use these communication tools, it must plan for compliance by implementing appropriate policy and technical mitigation strategies.